 Third, social distance between agent and beneficiary has a negative impact on knowledge transmission.
-Moreover, putting agents on incentive-pay contracts appears to increase knowledge transmission by cancelling (at our level of bonus pay) the negative effect of social distance.
-On the other hand, incentive pay has no impact on knowledge transmission for socially proximate agent-beneficiary pairs.
+But putting agents on incentive-pay contracts appears to increase knowledge transmission by cancelling (at our level of bonus pay) the negative effect of social distance.
+Incentive pay has no impact on knowledge transmission for socially proximate agent-beneficiary pairs.

-Our preferred interpretation of the findings is that, with respect to their 'own' (socially proximate) group, agents were already at a maximum effort level and hence, introducing bonus pay has no impact.
+Our preferred interpretation is that, with respect to their 'own' (socially proximate) group, agents were already at a maximum effort level and hence, introducing bonus pay has no impact.
 However, non-incentivised agents choose a lower level of effort with respect to the 'other' (socially distant) group.
 With incentive pay, effort goes up to the same level as for the agent's own group.
 This is what we refer to as 'pricing out prejudice'.
 We do not observe crowding out empirically, but it could still happen outside of the observed parameter values.

-To the best of our knowledge, this paper presents the first randomized evaluation of incentive pay for agents tasked with providing information about a public service.
-The paper contributes to the growing literature on the importance of information costs in economic decision-making and, in particular, in the context of demand for public services.
-Previous work has explored how information campaigns affect local participation and educational outcomes in India (Banerjee et al., 2010b), how providing information on measured returns increases years of schooling (Jensen, 2010) and how creating awareness about HIV prevalence reduces incidence of risky sexual behaviour among Kenyan girls (Dupas, 2011).
-In line with the argument put forward here, Keefer and Khemani (2004) defend the view that information constraints and social barriers, along with a lack of credibility of political promises, are important reasons for inadequate social services in India.
+To the best of our knowledge, this paper presents the first randomised evaluation of incentive pay for agents tasked with providing information about a public service.
+It contributes to the growing literature on the importance of information costs in economic decision-making and, in particular, the demand for public services.
+Previous work has explored how information campaigns affect local participation and educational outcomes in India (Banerjee et al., 2010a), how providing information on measured returns increases years of schooling (Jensen, 2010) and how creating awareness about HIV prevalence reduces incidence of risky sexual behaviour among Kenyan girls (Dupas, 2011).